nchrkis/Bayes_IG/README.md

 The analytical outputs, summary CSV tables, and raw image files for the generated figures are not included in this repository.
 They will be generated locally in an outputs/ directory when you run the script.

-## Input Data

-### `PDAC.csv`

-` PDAC.csv` is the preprocessed PDAC biomarker dataset used in the manuscript.

-Expected format:

-- The final column is the binary target unless `TARGET_COL` is set in the script.
-- The target must be encoded as `0/1` or be convertible to `0/1`.
-- Feature columns should be numeric.
-- Missing values are dropped by the script.

 ## Outputs